 For your undies, socks, and your sweat-drenched workout wear, give those a wash after a single wear.
 But for everything else, there’s some wiggle room.
 For tees and tops, an item can go 1-2 wears depending on activity and length of wear.
 Jeans can go 3-4 wears without a wash, sometimes more.
 Same for sweaters, sweatshirts, and sweatpants, depending on activity.

 For other items, it’s okay to use the sniff test—yes, the sniff test.
 A pair of work pants (the kind you wear to an office, not the sweats you wear at home), can go several wears depending on the material.
 Same for oxfords.
 Sometimes a little shower steam can refresh a shirt or pants between washes, too.

 How to hand and machine wash sustainable materials

 There’s an increasing number of sustainable textiles and materials on the market likely to be in your eco clothes or bedding.
 Some wash similar to their conventional counterparts but be sure to check the labels or brand website for the best washing instructions for your items.
 But as a general rule, these are the best washing practices for these materials.

 Organic Cotton and Denim

 The most common natural fiber, you’ve likely been wearing and washing cotton for years—and even some unsuspecting organic cotton, too.
 Cotton can withstand heat and is generally durable.
-Colors can run, so new items should be washed separately to avoid damaging other clothes.
+Colors on cotton clothing can run, so new items should be washed separately to avoid damaging other clothes.